dfernandes25/dfernandes25.github.io/_posts/2024-01-03-Client-FAQs.markdown

 *Microsoft called, they found a security issue and need to remote login to my machine!*
 `No offense, but for 99.99% of you, Microsoft will never call...ever...really...they won't.`

-*Your estimate said it would cost $xx to fix and it cost a dollar more.*
+*Your estimate said it would cost $xx to fix and it was a dollar more.*
 `That's why we call it an estimate.`